2006 NHL entry draft

-The 2006 NHL entry draft was the 44th entry draft for the National Hockey League.
-It was held at General Motors Place in Vancouver, British Columbia, on June 24, 2006.
+The 2006 NHL entry draft was the 44th draft for the National Hockey League.
+It was held at General Motors Place in Vancouver on June 24, 2006.

-The draft order for the first 14 picks was decided during a lottery held on April 20, 2006.
+The draft order for the first 14 picks was decided during a lottery held on April 20.
 The draft was televised in Canada on TSN and RDS, with the first three hours simulcast in the United States on OLN.

-As of 2025, there are 11 active NHL players from this draft year.
+As of 2026, the six remaining active players in the NHL from this draft are Nick Foligno, Claude Giroux, Brad Marchand, Jeff Petry, James Reimer, and Jordan Staal.
+Semyon Varlamov remains under contract until the 2026–27 NHL season but has not played for the Islanders since November 24, 2024 due to a knee injury.